s-chh/Glocal/README.md

 }

 ## Contact
-For any queries, please contact: sachin.chhabra@asu.edu
+For any queries, feel free to contact: sachin.chhabra@asu.edu